digst/cloud/design.md

 #### Deploy

-**[Deploy]** In the initial version releases of new versions of applications services are done manually by SIT on request from Cloud Consumer.
+**[Deploy]** In the initial version of the GovCloud PaaS releases of new versions of application services are done manually by SIT on request from the Cloud Consumer.

 The time from labeling to deplyoment during normal business hours should be specified in the SLA.